RooneyMcNibNug/rooneymcnibnug.github.io/_posts/2023-03-10-Powershell-Public-Records-Requests.md

 ## "I hope this email finds you well"

 So what else can we do with one-liners in FOIA requests?
-Well, I have also been looking into enumerating [Alias Emails](https://learn.microsoft.com/en-us/microsoft-365/admin/email/add-another-email-alias-for-a-user?view=o365-worldwide) in the same way, with a simiatr template as the above, but the following seperate one-liner in powershell included:
+Well, I have also been looking into enumerating [Alias Emails](https://learn.microsoft.com/en-us/microsoft-365/admin/email/add-another-email-alias-for-a-user?view=o365-worldwide) in the same way, with a similar template as above, but the following seperate one-liner in Powershell included:

 ```powershell
 Get-Mailbox | Select-Object DisplayName,RecipientType,PrimarySmtpAddress, @{Name="Aliases";Expression={$_.EmailAddresses | Where-Object {$_ -clike "smtp:*"}}} | Export-Csv ./email_aliases.csv